 Where Zika is found

-Zika virus outbreaks have occurred in areas of Africa and Asia, and has begun to be reported in the Caribbean and areas of Mexico, Central America, South America.
-Zika virus has infected many travelers returning to the U.S. from these areas.
+A large outbreak of Zika virus is now occurring in the Caribbean and areas of Mexico, Central America, South America.
+Zika virus has infected many travelers returning to the U.S. from these areas, including Mississippians.
 No cases of local transmission by mosquitoes in the U.S. have been reported.

-Because Zika can be transmitted sexually, if you are pregnant and your male sexual partner has traveled to or lives in an area where Zika virus is actively being transmitted, you should abstain from sex or use condoms properly every time you have vaginal, anal, and oral sex for the duration of the pregnancy.
-Men can transmit the virus sexually to both women and men.
+Because Zika can be transmitted sexually, men who have traveled to or who live in an area where Zika virus is actively being transmitted should abstain from sex with pregnant women, or use condoms properly every time they have vaginal, anal, and oral sex for the duration of the pregnancy.
+Men can transmit the virus sexually to both women and men, and women may also transmit the virus to other women through sexual activity.
+Men should use condoms every time they have any type of sex for at least eight weeks after travel to Zika-affected areas.

 Prevention for travelers